urbit/urbit.org-reloaded/main/blog/dao.md

 have an incentive to coerce the miner.

-The important success of Bitcoin is the collective acceptance -- mathematically false, but politically true -- that rollbacks are Bitcoin are inconceivable.
+The important success of Bitcoin is the collective acceptance -- mathematically false, but politically true -- that rollbacks in Bitcoin are inconceivable.
 Bitcoin has governance problems, but they're confined to relatively unimportant questions, like the blocksize debate.
 "Decentralization" may not be quite the word,